MIDL-Conference/midl-website-2025/pages/author-instructions.md

 ## Short Paper

 In addition to original work, authors can choose to submit a shortened version of a recently published, or submitted, journal publication to foster dissemination of high-quality work.
 Submissions that are substantially similar to versions that have been accepted or submitted in parallel to other conferences with proceedings are not allowed.
+Please note the short paper track opens after the full paper review cycle is completed - deadlines are listed on [Important dates](https://2025.midl.io/dates).

 In both cases, dual submission of your paper to a non-peer reviewed website like arXiv is allowed.
 Similarly, submissions that have been presented at non-archival workshops (i.e., venues that do not have publication proceedings or publish only a very short abstract) do not violate the policy.